Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

 10. View items in my bag to be purchased so I identify the total cost of my purchase and all vitamins items I will receive
     - User can see content of the bag thanks to notification pop up
     - User can see the content of their bag and more details about their order just before to check out
+    - User can update the content of their bag by increasing or decreasing the quantity
+    - User can remove a product fron the bag

 11. Easily enter payment information so that I can check out quickly and with no hassles
     - Stripe payment is available for user to make a safe and secure purchase